-LSI - The Learning Style Inventorye
+LSI - The Learning Style Inventory

 The LSI is designed to determine an individual's learning preference.David Kolb and Ron Fry developed the Learning Style Inventory (LSI) in the 1970s.
 The model is built upon the idea that learning preferences can be described by observing a learners preferences of :